Helmut Schilling

 Berne

-Helmut Schilling's estate contains a wealth of different genres, including theater texts, novels, radio plays, radio lectures, musical readings, documentary film commentaries and poems.
-Of particular interest are Schilling's stage plays, which he wrote and continuously revised during the Second World War and the Cold War: The Peace Play reflects the repeated occurrence of devastating wars in Europe on numerous German and Swiss stages between 1942 and 1959, while Experiment René denounces the use of nuclear weapons at the Atelier Theater Bern in 1966.
-The collection is particularly significant for the SAPA because Schilling established Bernese German as a stage language as early as the 1950s.
+The estate of Helmut Schilling contains a wealth of different genres, including plays, novels, radio dramas, radio lectures, musical readings, documentary film commentaries and poetry.
+Schilling’s stage works are of particular interest; written during the Second World War and the Cold War and continually revised, Das Friedensspiel reflected - on numerous German and Swiss stages between 1942 and 1959 - the repeated outbreak of devastating wars in Europe, while Experiment René, staged at the Atelier-Theater Bern in 1966, denounced the handling of nuclear weapons.
+The collection is especially significant for SAPA because, as early as the 1950s, Schilling established Bernese German as a stage language.

-An overview of the Helmut Schilling holdings at SAPA can be found on the Swiss Performing Arts Platform.
+An overview of the Helmut Schilling collection at SAPA can be found in the Swiss Performing Arts Platform.